 Positive: Nice, deeper flavour than Appleton Special

-Negative: Not as clean finish as Special
+Negative: Not as clean a finish as Appleton Special

 The Best Rum

-I’m in almost complete agreement with Scott at Scott’s Rum Page about the Appleton V/X and Special Gold are the best rums for the job.
+I’m in almost complete agreement with Scott at Scott’s Rum Page [defunct] about the Appleton V/X and Special Gold are the best rums for the job.
 For a general rum and Coke call, I’d highly recommend using Appleton Special Gold.
-It is not going to make people go “wow” or blow the socks off anyone.
+It is not going to make people go "wow" or blow the socks off anyone.
 But, the clean finish is enough to be noticed when compared to the Appleton white rum.
 The Special Gold is also mild enough in flavour that you’d have a hard time identifying it as an aged rum.
 Basically, it strikes a balance between old and new by taking the few rough edges of the white rum.
 If you used V/X, most people would enjoy it, but there may be a few who notice that it has more flavour than a white rum.